CORRIDA

 Are there supplies along the way?

-Can I sleep outside the support bases?
+Can I sleep outside the Aid Stations?

 How do I get to Rio Grande?

-What is the maximum test time?
+What's the maximum race time?

 52 hours is the maximum time to complete the entire race distance.